Kiwari-Labs/besu-blueprint/README.md

 source code of each service contracts are store at [monorepo-service-contracts](https://github.com/Kiwari-labs/monorepo-service-contracts)

 > [!WARNING]
-> `stateful-precompilec-contract` and `service-contracts` are under Development may change in the future.
+> `stateful-precompile-contract` and `service-contracts` are under Development may change in the future.

 ### Run example network with docker-compose